 - A.J.
 Court: The initial hearings in most family law cases in Tarrant County are in the Associate Judge’s court.
 There is an Associate Judge for each District Judge.
 The District Judges hear most final hearings and leave the temporary hearings to the Associate Judges.

 - Conference with the Judge: Attorneys usually meet with the judge to discuss issues in the case.
 Sometimes, attorneys can work out all the temporary issues and just present an agreement to the judge.
 More often, the attorneys resolve many issues, but must meet with the judge to get an advisory ruling or a suggestion on how to deal with something.
 Meeting with the judge will usually save time for everyone.

-- How to Prepare: It’s really helpful for each party to have thought through what his/her underlying goals and needs are, and these should be discussed with the attorney.
-Many people aren’t thinking too far into the future, but it can really be helpful.
-Attorneys need to know what their clients want to accomplish so they can prepare for court and negotiations.
-The parties also need to provide basic information to the attorneys about financial issues, such as income and expenses, debts and any problems requiring immediate attention.
-The parties need to have parenting plans in mind covering how the children should be cared for and shared during the court process and after.
-Each party’s attorney can provide a list of information the court and attorneys will want to see.
-Gathering information will become a regular part of the litigation process, so everyone should expect it and get used to it.
+- How to Prepare: It’s really helpful for you to have thought through what your underlying goals and needs are, and these should be discussed with us.
+We need to know what you want to accomplish so we can prepare for court and negotiations.
+Please provide basic information to us about financial issues, such as income and expenses, debts and any problems requiring immediate attention.
+We also need to have parenting plans in mind covering how the children should be cared for and shared during the court process and after.
+We can provide a list of information the court will want to see.
+Gathering information will become a regular part of the litigation process, so you should expect it and get used to it.

 Staying together, sorta.
 For a variety of reasons, some people want to stay married but “split the sheets” or take some other actions.
 Some want to stay officially married because of insurance, inheritance, religious reasons or children or for other purposes.
 Fortunately, there are several actions couples can take without getting divorced.